AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md

   </ul><note type="note">
     Users can be budgeted for both Primary and Other (or secondary) Roles.
 The
    <span class="bold">Percentage of FTE Availability</span> for the roles of the user must be a number different than 0% for the Available Hours to display a value in the
-   <em>Resource Planner</em> for a job role.
+   <span>Resource Planner</span> for a job role.
 If a user is associated with a role with a 0%
    <span class="bold">Percentage of FTE Availability</span>, the Available Hours value is zero for that job role.
 In this case, the role might show a negative
    <span class="bold">Net Value</span>.
    <br>For more information about the